okelada/MSFS-LOD-Maker/README.md

 - **Selection mode**
-  - Now there has to be a collection with name ending with '\_LOD0N' (N being 0,1,2,3) ***selected in the outliner*** (highlighted row) or being the ***active layer*** (highlighted collection icon), alternatively any child ID of the lod stack will select its upstream lod collection, as long as their names are properly suffixed.
+  - Now there has to be a collection with name ending with '\_LOD0N' (N being 0,1,2,3) ***selected in the outliner*** (highlighted row) or being the ***active layer*** (highlighted collection icon), alternatively any child ID of the lod stack will select its upstream lod0 collection, as long as their names are properly suffixed.
-  - The selected lod0 collection will always be shown in the 'Generate Lods' button's caption.<br>Only one lod stack can be active at a time.
+  - The selected lod0 collection will always be shown in the 'Generate Lods' button's caption.
+  - Only one lod stack can be active at a time.

 - **Panels**
   - Generation parameters are now published almost exhaustively.
   - Both decimation methods and parameters are now adjustable per lod level.
   - There is a results view with the generated vertices and polygons totals.
   - Lod level collections visibility (exclusion from view layer) can be managed from the results view.
-    >___Lod2 and lod3 are stripped of materials and in Blender they must be visualized in solid shading mode with attributes as color.
+    >___Lod levels without materials must be visualized in solid shading mode with attributes as color.
 You are expected too use only one baked fs material, as vertex color will be baked from one material only.___

     >___Excluded content might not show up in the multi-exporter if 'visible_only' is active.___
-  - A 'Cleanup' function has been added, this will remove all generated lods but lod0.
+  - A 'Cleanup' function has been added, this will remove all generated lods.

 - **Generation**
   - Initial duplication of lod1-3 base collections is now based in a deep copy process similar to manual duplication in the outliner.
   - Object location is guaranteed to be the same among lods.
-  - Processing can be progressive (every new lod starting from its upstream predecessor), or default (every new lod starting from lod0).
+  - Processing can be 'progressive' (every new lod starting from its upstream predecessor), or 'recursive' (every new lod starting from lod0).
+    > Vertex colors tend to be darker in progressive mode.
   - Lod3 is no longer treated differently.
-  - Once generated, lods are persistent if unchecked.
-They will be frozen until cleaned up.
-It facilitates manual edition.
+  - Once generated, lods are persistent (frozen) if unchecked, its name appearing between brackets in the results view.
+They will be kept until cleaned up.
+This facilitates manual edition.
   - Exporting Asobo gizmos (collision meshes) and lights is supported.<br>
-    >___Asobo gizmos, as opposite of lights, must be parented to a mesh object in order for them to make it to the gltf, at least with my setup.___
+    >___Asobo gizmos, as opposite of lights, must be parented to a mesh object in order for them to make it to the gltf.___

   - Minsizes can be calculated as per SDK published curves.
 They will be assigned per collection or per object, depending on the multi-exporter mode.
-  - <span style="color:red">**Warning:** </span>___your lod0 children will be renamed, both nested collections and objects.___<br>
+  - <span style="color:red">**Warning:** </span>___lod0 children will be renamed, both nested collections and objects.___<br>
     - Their names will be appended '\_LOD00'.<br>
     - Dot characters will be transformed to underscores.<br>
-    - '\_NNN\_' can be inserted in some objects' names if the lodified name already exists somewhere else in the blendfile.<br>
+    - '\_NNN\_' or a custom token can be inserted in some objects' names if the lodified name already exists somewhere else in the blendfile.<br>
+    - Collision boxes can be added as child of one or more objects.
     >___Other than that, your lod0 contents shouldn't be affected but it's always advisable to keep a master copy of your work in a safe place.___

     This should enable the multi-exporter to work in both 'Collections' or 'Objects' mode.<br>

-  - An optional token can be inserted in the middle of the children's names, to help the multi-exporter recognize your lod groups.
+  - An optional custom token can be inserted in the middle of the children's names, to help the multi-exporter recognize your lod groups.
     >___Even if this addon supports nested IDs, the multi-exporter can have a hard time to group them properly.<br>If everything fails, you will have to enable or disable them appropiately and assign minsizes manually.<br>___
   - Ability to add/remove simple collision boxes to all objects or collections containing objects with one click.
 You can add your own ones to model irregular shapes.
 In that case make sure their name doesn't start with "Collision_Box" or they could be deleted by the addon.<br>___Only SU4/SDK <= 1.5.7 for now.
 Asobo gizmos have just been rewritten from scratch and are unusable as of SU5 beta (SDK 1.6.4).___

 - **Decimation**
   - There are two decimation passes available, shrinkwrap being possible only in the first one.
   - Shrinkwrap will be post-processed in the same pass via planar, collapse or subdivide decimation.
-  - Triangulation after shrinkwrap available to deal with non-planar faces.
+  - Triangulation after shrinkwrap available to deal with generated non-planar faces.
   - The problem with shrinkwrap results having too dark vertex colors has been partially fixed, so some brightening capabilities have been removed.
   - A "just cubes" nuclear option method that has been added to generate a lod with few vertices.
 Specially useful to create a lod3 when one FS object is composed of several blender objects, as cubes should be easy to modify by hand to get a general shape.